yizhouzhao/GenMotion/docs/source/tutorial/render/render_in_c4d.rst

-Tutorial: how to render generated animations in Cinema 4D
+How to render generated animations in Cinema 4D
 ======================================================